Houston Technology Center Announces 2013 Goradia Innovation Prizes

-Prize is awarded to best innovations from leading Texas Gulf Coast universities and research institutions
+Prizes are awarded to the best innovations from the Greater Houston area and from leading Texas Gulf Coast universities and research institutions

-(HOUSTON) – October 8, 2012 – The Houston Technology Center (HTC), a business accelerator and the largest technology business incubator in Texas, announces 2012 Goradia Innovation Prize winners.
+HOUSTON, TX - Oct.
+9, 2013 - The Houston Technology Center (HTC), a business accelerator and the largest technology business incubator in Texas, announces 2013 Goradia Innovation Prize winners.

-The Goradia Innovation Prize, with Opportunity Houston, distributes almost $150,000 in cash prizes to finalists and honorable mentions of early stage companies that have commercialized or will soon commercialize innovative technology within the Gulf Coast region at the 2012 Innovation Conference and Showcase.
+The Goradia Innovation Prize, with Opportunity Houston, distributes almost $150,000 in cash prizes at the 2013 Innovation Conference and Showcase to finalists and honorable mentions of early stage companies that have commercialized or will soon commercialize innovative technology within the Texas Gulf Coast region.
 The award is based on commercial potential of the innovation, soundness of the business plan, potential for job growth within the region and likelihood of significant long-term success selected by a prestigious panel of judges.
-HTC is excited to recognize the following 2012 Goradia prize winners:
+HTC is excited to recognize the following 2013 Goradia prize winners:

-“The innovations of these thriving young companies will have significant economic impact on our community and positions Houston as a global technology hub,” said Walter Ulrich, President and CEO of the Houston Technology Center.
+"The innovations of these thriving young companies will have significant economic impact on our community and will enhance Houston’s reputation as a global technology hub," said Walter Ulrich, President and CEO of the Houston Technology Center.

 The Houston Technology Center gratefully acknowledge the support and contribution of Mr. Vijay Goradia, his wife, Dr. Marie Goradia, and their family, for donating $1 million to the Goradia Innovation Prize to be distributed over 10 years, and the Greater Houston Partnership for donating $100,000 over two years.